tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/Register-a-client-app.md

 ## Get the Application (client) ID

-When you register a client app, such as a console app, you receive a **Application (client) ID**.
+You need to copy the **Application (client) ID** value.

-If you've just created the App registration, the **Overview** page of the App registration has the ID information.
+If you've just created the App registration, select the **Overview** page of the App registration to get ID information.

+If you've closed the App registration already, here's how to find it:

 1. Open the [Azure portal](http://portal.azure.com).